jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-3-Part2.md

 - **Naming Protocol**: `Lastname-Firstname-CompTech3-2.ai`
 - Don’t forget to **embed all linked images**.

-#### Follow these tutorials to properly set up your document
+#### Follow these tutorials to properly set up your document for Website design.

-<iframe src="https://www.iorad.com/player/2516233/Adobe-Illustrator--Website-Setup?src=iframe&oembed=1" width="100%" height="500px" style="width: 100%; height: 500px; border-bottom: 1px solid #ccc;" referrerpolicy="strict-origin-when-cross-origin" frameborder="0" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" allowfullscreen="allowfullscreen" allow="camera; microphone; clipboard-write;" sandbox="allow-scripts allow-forms allow-same-origin allow-presentation allow-downloads allow-modals allow-popups allow-popups-to-escape-sandbox allow-top-navigation allow-top-navigation-by-user-activation"></iframe>

 **Your Illustrator document must include the following settings for Web Design:**
 - **Units:** Pixels